shakanver/NMP_Webots/README.md

 ## Submission
 Fork the given git repository, and then add all your code to this repository.
 Send us a link to this once the project is complete.

+## How to Run Slam

+Please make sure you have installed the following
+- Webots
+- rviz
+- ros-melodic
+- webots_ros

+Step 1.
+Launching the world
+Make sure to configure the WEBOTS_HOME environment
+- type "export WEBOTS_HOME=/usr/local/webots" into the terminal To launch the webots environment run
+- "roslaunch webots_ros slam_map.launch"

+Step 2.
+Running the ros node
+Open up a new terminal
+- type "rosrun webots_ros slam_ros_test"
+This will start the controller

+Step 3.
+Gmapping
+Open up a new terminal
+- type "rosrun gmapping slam_gmapping scan:=slam_ros_test/Sick_LMS_291/laser_scan/layer0"

+Step 4.
+Visualising the slam
+Open up a new Terminal
+- run rviz

+NOTE: If there is an error(usually rospackage cannot be found) try "source devel/setup.bash: first